spellfinder/spells/README.md

 # PF2e Spell Finder

-A spell list for Pathfinder 2E (Playtest) with filters, search, and sort functionality.
+A spell list for Pathfinder 2E with filters, search, and sort functionality.

 The latest version can be consulted [here](https://spellfinder.joffrey.eu/)